Advertiser Disclosure

 Pros

-• No hard credit pull performed during the application process (just a soft credit inquiry)
+• No hard credit check performed during application process

 Cons